mentawaremedia/mentawaremedia.github.io/source/about/index.markdown

 ###Who am I?

-I'm a software developer.
-I started out my career in technical support in the late 90's.
-In 2000 I started doing software development using Visual Basic 6 followed by desktop application development using Microsoft Visual Studio.
-At that time I became a bit obsessed with certifications and achieved several such as a A+, Network+, MCP (Microsoft Certified Professional), CCA (Citrix Certified Administrator), CCNA (Cisco Certified Network Associate).
+I'm a software developer with over 15 years experience.
+I started out my career in technical support, I quickly moved on to writing enterprise desktop applications.
-In 2008 I began writing web applications using the popular open source framework Ruby on Rails.
-Rails has become my preferred tool to build web sites and backend systems.
+Then in 2008 I began writing web applications using the popular open source framework Ruby on Rails.

 I'm an artist.
 I've been doing artwork off and on since I was in elementary school.
-For a brief period in 2013, I had the opportunity to produce artwork professionally by creating cover art for self published ebook authors.
+Occasionally I produce artwork professionally licensing custom cover artwork for self published ebook authors.

 I practice martial arts.
-Since 2013 I've been taking martial arts lessons in Kenpo Karate.
+I practice Kenpo
+Karate.
 It's an art that prides itself in practicality in self defense.
-It constantly improves it's techniques and application.
-In Kenpo we have a saying, "If it works, then it's Kenpo".

 I'm also very curious about the world around me, improving myself, and doing a better job at pretty much anything I can lay my hands on.